Damn Vulnerable DeFi - Challenge 1: Unstoppable

 statements as a guide, we see that there are four checks that must be passed to execute a flash loan:

-- The amount must not be zero
+- The requested loan amount must be more than 0

 uint256 balanceBefore = totalAssets();